 Watch the recording on Facebook or YouTube

-Join the Washington Poison Center and our panel of expert partners as we discuss how emergency medical providers respond to overdose situations
+Join the Washington Poison Center and our panel of expert partners as we discuss how emergency medical providers respond to overdose situations.

 Panelists